The Lilyvale photovoltaic plant will be constructed as a turnkey project for Fotowatio Renewable Ventures, with a capacity of 100 MWac

 Two companies integrated in the GRANSOLAR holding will participate in the project.
 ISE will be in charge of engineering and is already working on the field.
 PVH, our BOS company, will be responsible for providing the trackers that will optimize the performance of the PV plant.

-© Gransolar Group 2017.
+© GRS 2017.
 All Rights Reserved.
 No use of texts or images is allowed without the express consent of the company.